This page highlights information of interest to students.

-As well as a range of research journals, the IMA publishes Mathematics Today, a general interest mathematics publication containing articles, reviews, reports and other news on developments in mathematics and its applications.
+Tthe IMA members’ magazine Mathematics Today, is a general interest mathematics publication containing articles, reviews, reports and other news on developments in mathematics and its applications.
 Institute members receive six issues per year as part of their membership subscription.
 Key articles can be accessed from our home page.

 Maths Careers information

 The IMA has prepared a Careers Advice for the Mathematics Undergraduate booklet which can be downloaded below.